nashville-software-school/front-end-curriculum/28-html-201/README.md

 ## Create a Handlebar template for your songs

 1. Walk students through how to create a template directory and their first Handlebar file.
-1. Install the `require-handlebar-plugin` Bower components and show students how to call their Handlebar file in the the Require application with the `hbs!` prepend to the file path.
+1. Install the `require-handlebars-plugin` Bower components and show students how to call their Handlebar file in the the Require application with the `hbs!` prepend to the file path.

 ## Create a song form